andmatand/midi-to-pico8/README.md

                             Specify the number of octaves to shift each PICO-8 channel
       --volume-shift VOLUME_SHIFT VOLUME_SHIFT VOLUME_SHIFT VOLUME_SHIFT
-                            Specify a number to add to the volume for all notes in each PICO-8 channel (the volume for each note will be limited to >= 1)
+                            Specify a number to add to the volume of all notes in each PICO-8 channel (volume for each note will be limited to >= 1)
       --mute MUTE MUTE MUTE MUTE
                             Specify whether to "mute" each PICO-8 channel (1 =
-                            mute, 0 = play).
-Notes for a muted channel will excluded from the cartridge entirely
+                            mute, 0 = do not mute).
+Notes for a muted channel will be excluded from the cartridge entirely

 ## Please Note
 MIDI format stores music in a conceptually different way than PICO-8's tracker